 Let me kick off this post starting from the conclusion: if you live in the Western world and you don’t legitimately look like a male model, or at the very least like the newly created figure of the “male instagram model” , then don’t even bother with online dating (and by the way, deluding yourself into thinking that you look like that doesn’t count).
 And let me follow up with a promise: this will be my last post on Western world online dating before moving on to some more productive topics.

 During my brief online dating stint in summer 2017, when I tried a few of those dating apps and quickly left in disgust, common knowledge in the online male community was that 80% of women were competing for the top 20% of men.
 At the time I doubted those numbers were backed up by any empirical evidence, and I thought it was more a matter of the Pareto principle, aka the 80-20 rule, being forced onto the online dating scene.
 The reason behind my doubts was pretty legitimate: even assuming that in picture I don’t fare as well as in real life, which is actually a very reasonable assumption in my case considering that this discrepancy was already widely known to me how in picture I just don’t stand out as much as I do in real life, well even under that assumption, I had no doubt whatsoever that my best pictures were in the top 20% of the pool.
 So, me I was doing my part, but the 80% of women were hardly doing their part…

 As you know if you have read my previous post, at the time I left pretty quickly and never looked back.
 Then, around one month ago, I stumbled into a reddit sub where I noticed people were uploading the data they got from Tinder.
 Both men and women.
-And this is when things got interesting, because the beautiful thing of the Information Age is that information is all around us (lol), and this newly available data provided me with some revealing insights.
+And this is when things got interesting, because the beautiful thing of the Information Age is that information is all around us…😱…and this newly available data provided me with some revealing insights.